 Overall, this W3C WoT definition is aligned with HCI and interaction designers, who create physical Things, as well as the REST and microservice community, who is working on Web services in general.

-A Web Thing has four architectural aspects of interest: its behavior, its Interaction Affordances, its security configuration, and its Protocol Bindings, as depicted in Figure 19 .
+A Web Thing has four architectural aspects of interest: its behavior, its Interaction Affordances, its security configuration, and its Protocol Bindings, as depicted in Figure 19.
 The behavior aspect of a Thing includes both the autonomous behavior and the handlers for the Interaction Affordances.
 The Interaction Affordances provide a model of how Consumers can interact with the Thing through abstract operations, but without reference to a specific network protocol or data encoding.
 The protocol binding adds the additional detail needed to map each Interaction Affordance to concrete messages of a certain protocol.
 In general, different concrete protocols may be used to support different subsets of Interaction Affordances, even within a single Thing.
-The security configuration aspect of a Thing represents the mechanisms used to control access to the Interaction Affordances and the management of related public and private metadata.
+The security configuration aspect of a Thing represents the mechanisms used to control access to the Interaction Affordances and the management of related Public Security Metadata and Private Security Data.

 Originally, a Web resource usually represented a document on the World Wide Web that can simply be fetched by a Web client.
 With the introduction of Web services, resources became more generic interaction entities that can implement any kind of behavior.
 This very high level of abstraction makes it hard to provide a loose coupling between applications and resources due to the manifold interaction possibilities.
 As a result, at the time of writing typical API descriptions consist of a static mapping from an application intent to a resource address, method, request payload structure, response payload structure, and expected errors.
 This imposes a tight coupling between Web client and Web service.